Requirements after a First Academic Suspension

 2. Arrange for transcripts of all courses the student has taken (or letters from professors of courses in progress) to be sent to the Dean of Students Office.
 An official transcript is required before readmission to the College.

-3. Have letters of reference from his/her employer/volunteer supervisor sent directly to the Office of the Dean of Students.
+3. Have letters of reference from his/her employer/volunteer supervisor sent directly to the Dean of Students Office.
 Letters must be signed and on letterhead.
 If the recommender does not have letterhead, a business card should be attached.
 Letters from next of kin cannot be accepted as sufficiently objective documentation for a character recommendation, an employer's letter ofsupport, or the primary medical documentation necessary when requesting reinstatement with medical clearance.

 Re-enrollment at the College

 Second Academic Suspension

 It is extremely unlikely that a student who is suspended twice from the College for academic reasons by the Committee on Academic Status will ever be reinstated to good standing.